Hive Equipment loading for Irradiation for American Foul Brood (AFB).

 If you plan to irradiate boxes with honey in them, you must wrap them securely in heavy gauge plastic.
 Click here to see the new instructions.

 Plan now to irradiate your American Foul Brood (AFB) infected or potentially infected equipment.
 The processing is typically scheduled for early March each year in order to have equipment ready prior to the arrival of spring packages.
-Please contact Tim Ferris from CCBA tto express interest by email at email@example.com See below for details and costs to participate.
-For a printable version, click here.
+Please contact Tim Ferris from CCBA to express interest by email at email@example.com

 Check out the new video about Hive Irradiation.